Battle of Vedalai: Battle

-In 1549, a force of six thousand soldiers, including Muhammadans and Telugus suddenly appeared before Vedalai.
+In 1549, a force of six thousand soldiers, including Muhammadans and Madurai forces suddenly appeared before Vedalai.
 The Portuguese garrison, under João Fernandes Correa, found itself vastly outnumbered and lacking sufficient ammunition to mount a defense.
 Realizing the futility of resistance, Correa and his men retreated towards the sea, seeking refuge on the nearby coastal islands.
 Many Paravas also attempted to escape, but their small boats could not accommodate the entire population, leaving a significant number of people behind as the invading forces took control of the area.

 In 1549, Father Antonio Criminali, an Italian Jesuit and Superior of the Parava missions, was in Rameswaram instructing newly baptized Christians when news arrived of the approaching Badaga forces.
 Determined to protect his flock, he fled to Vedalai and helped transport many Paravas to safety.
 Refusing to leave until all his people had escaped, he walked to the small chapel of St. Vincent, where many had sought refuge.
-On his way, he encountered Telugu soldiers, with the first two detachments sparing him.
+On his way, he encountered Madurai forces soldiers, with the first two detachments sparing him.
 However, a third detachment included a Muhammadan horseman who struck him with a lance, wounding his side.
 Though he managed to get up and continue, more soldiers soon arrived and beheaded him.
 His head was placed on a spike over the chapel door as a display of victory.
 Several Paravas were also killed or taken captive, and the chapel and fort were completely destroyed.
 According to some accounts, his head and garments were later taken to the temple at Tiruchendur as war trophies.